 This expedition includes a return charter flight between Buenos Aires and Ushuaia.
 Your package includes one checked bag and one cabin bag.
 Luggage weight restrictions on these flights are typically less than those on international carriers.
-There are no options to pay for additional luggage.
+There are no options to pay for additional luggage, but additional baggage may be stored at the hotel in Buenos Aires.
 Specific weight restrictions will be confirmed in your final travel documents.